 COMMON SOURCES OF ACCIDENTS

-Revolving, rotating and moving parts of machines may be the sources of danger and require guarding for protection against accidents and Many such major sources are following.
+Accidents take place unexpectedly causing injury & loss of men, machines, materials of that industry.
+Revolving, rotating, and moving parts of machines may be the sources of danger and require guarding for protection against accidents and Many such major sources are following.

 - Low light machine operation areas.